Stock market today: Wall Street ticks higher following more reports showing a resilient US economy

-U.S. stock indexes are ticking higher Thursday, putting the S&P 500 index on track to break a four-day losing streak.

-The S&P 500 was 0.6% higher in midday trading after erasing an early, modest loss.
-Another drop would send it to its longest losing streak since late October, when its big run to records began.
+The S&P 500 was mostly unchanged in afternoon trading following an unsettled morning.
+It is coming off of four straight losses and another drop would send it to its longest losing streak since late October, when its big run to records began.

-The Dow Jones Industrial Average was up 294 points, or 0.8%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.5% higher.
+The Dow Jones Industrial Average was up 10 points, or less than 0.1%, as of 1:10 p.m.
+Eastern time, and the Nasdaq composite was 0.2% lower.

 Stocks broadly have been struggling recently as yields in the bond market charge higher.
 They’re cranking up the pressure because investors have given up on hopes that the Federal Reserve will deliver many cuts to interest rates this year.